StochasticTree/documentation/docs/index.md

 Some algorithms implemented in `stochtree` are "quasi-Bayesian" in that they are inspired by a Bayesian model, but are sampled with fast algorithms that do not provide a valid Bayesian posterior distribution.

 Moreover, we think of stochastic forests as general-purpose modeling tools.
-What makes them useful is that their strong empirical performance -- especially on small or noisy datasets -- not their adherence to any statistical framework.
+What makes them useful is their strong empirical performance -- especially on small or noisy datasets -- not their adherence to any statistical framework.

 So why not just call our project `decisiontree`?